BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 Data Science, or rather the role of the data scientist, is evolving.
 Expect it to continue to do so.

-It was long overdue a correction, or reality check - a much-needed __refinement__ of a nascent field, bloated and under enormous pressure to deliver on huge and unfair expectations (thanks again FAANG!).
+It was long overdue a correction, or reality check - a much-needed refinement of a nascient field, bloated with recruits, and under enormous pressure to deliver on hyped-up expectations.
+Sounds familiar.

 It could not be expected to deliver the promised gains for the huge swathe of businesses that aren't fully digitalised.

 However!
 To the people who have invested their time and money in their passion for data, who have developed their skills to understand statistics & coding, modelling, plotting, dashboards... there is PLENTY still to do, opportunities abound, and I don't see that going away any time soon.

 Evolve your skills, and update your pitch; you're a problem solver who knows advanced coding and statistics.
 That's a heady combination.
 As a data scientist, you're working across a stack of skills and capabilities.
 If you can own and enable each part, or at least more parts, of the __data --> insight__ pipeline and process, and understand the broader context of the puzzle you're trying to solve, you're of _incredible_ value.

 ## __Accept the situation and adapt!
 And of course: Never 👏 stop 👏 developing 👏 yourself.__